toothrot-if/toothrot/README.md

 If both a node and its section define the same property, then the node's property is used.

-**WARNING:** You can change a node's internal properties with this.
-It's a good idea to only change those properties mentioned in the documentation!
-At the time of this writing, the internal properties are: `id`, `line`, `options`, `links`, `next` and `returnToLast`.
-Never change these properties unless you really know what you're doing!

 ### Property: timeout [number]